Saudi Arabia says it is eavesdropping on rocket attacks on the capital | ExBulletin

 The attack comes amid growing tensions in the Middle East, a day after a mysterious explosion hit an Israeli-owned ship in the Gulf of Oman.
 The blast renewed concerns about the safety of ships on strategic waterways that saw a wave of suspected Iranian attacks on oil tankers in 2019.

 Al-Ekhbariya state television broadcast footage of what appeared to be air explosions over Riyadh.
-Social media users also posted videos, with some showing residents shouting as they watched the fiery blast piercing the night sky, which appeared to be U.S. Patriot missile batteries eavesdropping on ballistic missiles.
+Social media users also posted videos, with some showing residents shouting as they watched the fiery explosion piercing the night sky, which appeared to be Patriot kingdoms rocket batteries eavesdropping on ballistic missiles.

 Col. Turki al-Maliki, spokesman for the Saudi-led coalition, said the Houthis were trying in a systematic and deliberate way to target civilians.